antmicro/topwrap/docs/source/examples.md

 To run the simulation you also need:
 - verilator

-To create and load bitstream, use:
+To create and load the bitstream, use:
 - [Vivado](https://www.xilinx.com/support/download.html) (preferably version 2020.2)
 [comment]: is version 2020.2 available?
 I only see 2022, 2023 and 2024.
 - openFPGALoader ([branch](https://github.com/antmicro/openFPGALoader/tree/antmicro-ddr-tester-boards))